 Its university complex was across the street from our hotel; the two universities there have a student population in excess of 20,000.
 We encountered no other foreign tourists of any nationality in Quy Nhon.

-Quy Nhon is undergoing a transformation, with new construction and redevelopment along the highway corridor leading to Dieu Tri (where the main train station for the national Reunification Express train stops), about 15 minutes by car inland.
+Quy Nhon is undergoing a transformation, with new construction and redevelopment along the highway corridor leading to Dieu Tri (where the main train station for the national Reunification Express train journey stops), about 15 minutes by car inland.
 Car dealers and other suburban businesses line this road, replacing old residential buildings and shops as the road is widened.
 In the city, urban development is less evident.
 The atmosphere is “old Vietnam,” whatever your connotation of that might be.

 Round 3: Food